-We’ve now visited Oklahoma City four times in under two years with our next visit slated for this fall.
-And you know there’s one thing we love to do on our urban travels: eat our way through any city.
-As such, it was high time we create the ultimate dining guide to restaurants in Oklahoma City, as determined by us.
+We’ve spent the equivalent of a month in Oklahoma City spread throughout five visit, and you know there’s one thing we love to do on our urban travels: eat our way through any city.
+It was high time we create the ultimate dining guide to restaurants in Oklahoma City, as determined by us.

 Below are 30+ places where we have dined and fallen in love; in a city so large, note that this is by no means a comprehensive round-up of everywhere there is to go—in fact, it just scratches the surface in a destination where the food scene is on the brink of explosion.
 But it’s a pretty tasty sampler platter of everything there is to eat in OKC, if we do say so ourselves, so tuck in your napkin, pull up a chair, and toast to Middle America’s most underrated and delicious food city.

 Best for: groups of friends and special occasions.
-Even though it’s yet to open to the public, Grey Sweater is already the hardest table in OKC to land, so put your name on the waitlist as early out as you can through Open Table or by calling 405-445-6274.
-The restaurant has a capacity for 52 people and is willing to do a buyout for business groups or other occasions if planned far enough in advance.
+Grey Sweater is one of the hardest tables in OKC to land due to the intimacy of the experience so be sure and make a reservation far in advance.
+The restaurant has a capacity for 52 people and is willing to do a buyout for business groups or other occasions.

 Best for: a casual lunch or late breakfast.
 La Baguette can do catering orders for takeout if you have a large group and are dining off-site.
 If you’re looking for more of a buyout situation, the adjoining Black Walnut is a great option to host a group.
 Inquire via parent company Culinary Edge’s website.